Church of the Holy Trinity v. United States

 Church of the Holy Trinity v.
-United States, 143 U.S. 457 (1892), was a U.S. Supreme Court case involving the Church of the Holy Trinity in New York and its employment contract with an English Anglican minister.
-The Court held that the Alien Contract Labor Law of 1885 did not apply to the hiring of a clergyman.
+United States, 143 U.S. 457 (1892), was a U.S. Supreme Court case involving the Church of the Holy Trinity in New York and its employment contract with an English Anglican priest.
+The court held that the Alien Contract Labor Law of 1885 did not apply to the hiring of Christian ministers.

-Although the statute’s text broadly prohibited contracts to import “labor or service of any kind,” the Court interpreted the law in light of what it viewed as Congress’s purpose.
-Justice David Josiah Brewer wrote that a statute may be “within the letter of the law” yet outside its intended scope, concluding that Congress did not intend to include ministers within the prohibition on foreign contract labor.
+Although the statute’s text broadly prohibited contracts to import "labor or service of any kind", the court interpreted the law in light of what it viewed as Congress’s purpose.
+Justice David Josiah Brewer wrote that a thing may be "within the letter of the law" yet outside its intended scope, concluding that Congress did not intend to include Christian ministers within the prohibition on foreign contract labor.

-The case became one of the Supreme Court’s most frequently cited examples of the use of legislative intent to modify a statute’s apparent plain meaning.
-It is also widely noted for Brewer’s dicta describing the United States as a “Christian nation,” language that has drawn significant scholarly and judicial attention.
-Later justices, including Antonin Scalia and Anthony Kennedy, criticized the decision as a prominent illustration of nontextualist statutory interpretation.
+The case became one of the Supreme Court's most frequently cited examples of the use of legislative intent to modify a statute's apparent plain meaning.
+It is also widely noted for Brewer’s dicta describing the United States as a "Christian nation", language that has drawn significant scholarly and judicial attention.
+Later justices, including Antonin Scalia and Anthony Kennedy, criticized the decision as a prominent illustration of non-textualist statutory interpretation.

 Background

-In 1887, the Church of the Holy Trinity in New York entered into a contract to hire Rev. E. Walpole Warren, an Anglican minister from England, to serve as its rector.
+In 1887, the Church of the Holy Trinity in New York entered into a contract to hire the Rev. E. Walpole Warren, an Anglican priest from England, to serve as its rector.
 To facilitate his travel to the United States, the church prepaid his passage and executed a written employment agreement.

 At the time, the 1885 Alien Contract Labor Law prohibited "the importation and migration of foreigners and aliens under contract or agreement to perform labor or service of any kind in the United States, its territories, and the District of Columbia."
 Congress enacted the law to curb the recruitment of foreign laborers, particularly industrial and manual workers, by American employers seeking cheaper labor.
 The statute made it unlawful for any person or organization to assist or encourage such importation, with certain enumerated exceptions for professional categories such as actors, artists, and domestic servants.

 Federal authorities charged the church with violating the statute on the theory that Warren, as a foreign national under contract to perform services, fell within the law’s prohibition.